10 Tween Chores Your Middle Schooler Needs for Survival

 Here are several popular planners for tweens and teens:

 Breakfast and snacks are a great place to begin this training.
-Whether it’s frying eggs or an after school grilled cheese, using the stove top helps him or her work up to more involved cooking.
-We worked up to spaghetti, mac & cheese, browning ground beef and more as time progressed.
+Whether it’s frying eggs or an after school grilled cheese, using the oven and stove top helps him or her work up to more involved cooking.
+We worked up to easy meals with simple ingredients like spaghetti, mac & cheese, browning ground beef and more as time progressed.
 I also gave my kiddos boxed brownies or cakes to learn the ropes of following a recipe, measuring, and general baking skills.

 I was hands off during this and left the kitchen so I could resist the urge to step in.
 Remember, basic cooking is a lifelong help and may even spark an interest in more involved culinary skills.
 And don’t forget to let them know they’re responsible for clean up, too!